CrowdHailer/just-job/README.md

 Therefore this request object will have to use the `GetTodoList` interactor.
 The request object implementation is outside the domain and so must only query the domain through interactors.

+5. Implement the remaining interfaces
+The interactor tests have become the integration tests.
+They should be set up using other interactors.
+We will switchover to using interactors as they become available.

 ## Install

 #### Clone the app